Illinois

 Lack of Treatment:

-- Over the last five years, the percent of cases receiving no treatment in Illinois improved by 12%.
+- Over the last five years, the percent of cases receiving no treatment in Illinois did not change significantly.

 Screening